Top 15 Websites for New Year’s Eve (Plus Events and Resolutions)

-With the year drawing to an end, we’re seeing plenty of retrospective lists detailing the “best of 2013”—music, movies, TV shows, sports highlights.
-But what about the best websites that focus on New Year’s Eve or year-end events?
-Obviously, it’s a niche area, but looking at New Year’s Eve sites is a great way to get a sense of some of the best trends in web design this year.
-Read on for the top 15 New Year’s Eve-related sites.
+With the year drawing to a close, we’re seeing plenty of retrospective lists detailing the “best of 2016”—music, movies, TV shows, and sports highlights.
+But what are the best websites focusing on New Year’s Eve, year-end events and New Year's resolutions?
+Well, we've got them right here!
+Read on for our top 15 New Year’s websites.

 Around the World

 Australia knows how to do it right when it comes to NYE, and the city of Sydney is especially prepared this year.
-Site visitors are greeted with a psychedelic backdrop, tourist info, the option to download a mobile app, and a map featuring the best vantage points in the city—including valuable details such as “accessible toilets” and “alcohol for sale.”
+Site visitors are greeted with a festive backdrop, tourist info and a map featuring the best vantage points in the city to view the New Year's fireworks display.

 Turning Over a New Leaf